DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-my-versioning-system.md

 tags: programming
 ---

-this article describes what is the versioning system that i apply to my articles. all over the article i will use the term "versioning" as in "software versioning".
+this article describes what is the versioning system that i apply to my articles.

 _tip: if you are not aware of what software versioning is, you can look at [version control on wikipedia](https://en.wikipedia.org/wiki/Version_control) or [software versioning on wikipedia](https://en.wikipedia.org/wiki/Software_versioning)._